With so much to do in Victoria, British Columbia and it’s surrounds you’ve got to prioritize searching for a decent coffee to kick start the day!

 The gardens welcome up to 1 million visitors a year.
 The 55 acres is enough space for everyone, though I do recommend avoiding weekends and also arriving in the morning.

 You could spend as little as a couple of hours here or the whole day.
+There are also guided tours of the Butchart Gardens on Vancouver Island available if you prefer.

 After a busy and mind stimulating morning, where better to eat lunch than in the gardens themselves.